JayashTripathy/Khat-Messaging-App/README.md

 # Khat - A modern UI messag application

-- Khat is a chat Application that allows users to send messages to anybody on the app.
+- Khat is a chat Application that allows users to send messages to anybody on the khat database.
 - One of the cool features of Khat is that it produces random unique  avatars for users to pick from when they register
-- It is built on the MERN Stack and Socket IO.
+- It is built using MERN Stack and Socket IO.
 - It is iPad and Desktop compatible.